joaoreboucas1/c_in_py/README.md

 ## The Problem

-We want to implement the (prime-counting function)[https://en.wikipedia.org/wiki/Prime-counting_function].
+We want to implement the [prime-counting function](https://en.wikipedia.org/wiki/Prime-counting_function).
 A simple Python implementation is given in `prime_count.py`, which iterates over all numbers and checks if each of them is prime.
 The complexity of this specific implementation is `O(n*sqrt(n))`.
 For `n = 1000000`, the program already takes 2.5 seconds.
 Of course, we can optimize the implementation, but an alternative is to port the "math-heavy" part of the code to a low-level language such as C.

 ## Porting to C